EDUCBA Logo

 Introduction to Named Range in Excel

-Named Range just makes the process of working with formulas exciting, especially to keep track of things.
+Named Range in Excel makes working with formulas exciting, especially in keeping track of things.
 It is just very convenient to assign a name to a range.
 If there is any change in that range, it becomes infinitely easier to update the range through the Name Manager.
-It totally allows us to bypass the process of manually updating every formula.
 Also, in cases of nested formulas, where one formula has to be used in another formula or maybe just used in a different location, all that needs to be done is to refer to the formula by its name.
+It allows us to bypass the process of manually updating every formula.

-The importance of named ranges is that one can use any names in the formula without worrying about the cell addresses/references.
+Namely, ranges are important because one can use any names in the formula without worrying about cell addresses/references.
 Any name can be assigned to a range.
 Any named constant or any data can be given a named range, and these names can be used instead of the actual formula.
 In this way, it becomes easier to understand the formulas.
 So, what this does is that it gives a range of cells in Excel a human-understandable name.
 By making use of named ranges, one can make the usage of formulas straightforward in Excel.
 One can give a name to a range in a formula or function, a constant, or a table.
 After starting to use names in a sheet, one can easily comprehend these names.

 Define Names from a Selected Range

-Firstly, one has to select the range that you want to give a name.
-Thereafter navigate to Formulas and then select Create from Selection.
+Firstly, you must select the range you want to give a name.
+After that, navigate to Formulas and then select Create from Selection.

 Name Range Function 1

-From the “Create Names from Selection” box, select either Bottom Row, Top Row, Left Column, or Right Column, and then click on OK.
+From the “Create Names from Selection” box, select Bottom Row, Top Row, Left Column, or Right Column, then click OK.

 Excel Named Range

-• First, use names in formulas and then focus on a cell and then enter a formula.
+• First, use names in formulas, focus on a cell, and then enter a formula.

-• Alternatively, navigate to Formulas and then Use in Formula, followed by selecting the name that you intend to use.
+• Alternatively, navigate to Formulas, Use in Formula, and select the name you intend to use.

 • Press Enter.

 It is also possible to update the named ranges from the Name Manager.
+We must select the name we wish to change and then change the reference directly.
 The shortcut to update the named ranges from the Name Manager is Ctrl+F3.
-We just need to select the name that we wish to change and then proceed to change the reference directly.

 How to Create Named Ranges in Excel?